matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 ![User space abst & containers](gcp-img/kubernetes/gcp-kube-user-space-containers.png "User space abst & containers")

-- Containers are isolated user spaces per running application code.
+- Containers isolated user spaces per running application code.
 - Containers are lightweight because they don't carry a full OS that can be scheduled or packed tightly onto the underlying system.
 - Container can be created and shut down very quickly.